 If you plan to visit Nebraska state parks more than five times per year, you can save money by purchasing a yearly pass.
 They are affordable at $31 for residents and $46 for non-residents.
 You can visit any park with the permit, but some activities may cost extra.

-The park pass grants access to general park areas as well as fishing.
 Seniors and veterans may qualify for additional savings on camping, extra activities and hunting when they’re visiting Nebraska state parks.
 Each state park has different policies on reduced rates for the additional activities.

 Fish or Visit Nebraska State Parks for Free in the Spring!